Develop a Service with Docker¶

 Learn the repository file structure¶

-It is important to understand the purpose of the key files in the sample service.
-The following table provides a brief overview of each file in the greeter service:
+It’s important to understand the purpose of key files in the sample service.
+The table below provides an overview of each file in the greeter service:

 Note